Securing visitation comes down to increasing reputation offsite and satisfaction onsite. Here’s how it works.

 Great!
 Reputation is a top motivator for visitation.
 Now you may be wondering, “What goes into reputation?”
 It’s a good question.
 According to the model of diffusion, two things feed into reputation: The first is called the coefficient of innovation (or, things that you pay to say about yourself).
 The second thing that goes into reputation is called the coefficient of imitation (or, things that others say about you).
 This includes word of mouth endorsements, social media, earned media, and peer review sites like Yelp and TripAdvisor.

 What others say about you is 12.85x more important in driving your reputation than things that you pay to say about yourself.
-Yes, organizations need to market, but, more than that, they benefit by communicating and facilitating the sharing of others’ positive experience and perceptions.
+Yes, organizations need to market, but, more than that, they benefit by communicating and facilitating the sharing of others’ positive experiences and perceptions.

 When we connect with audiences offsite, we increase our reputation, and, as we now know, reputation is a top motivator for visitation.